Vic Cathedral

 Vic Cathedral (Catedral de Vic), officially the Cathedral of St. Peter the Apostle (Catedral de Sant Pere Apòstol), is a Roman Catholic cathedral in Vic, Catalonia, Spain.
 It is the seat of the Diocese of Vic.

 It has a mix of Romanesque, Gothic, Baroque and Neoclassic styles.

 History

 Origins

-Nobody knows for sure where the primitive paleochristian and later visigothic basilica once stood, but a cathedral in Vic appears documented at least form the year 516.
+Nobody knows for sure where the primitive paleochristian and later visigothic basilica once stood, but a cathedral in Vic appears documented at least from the year 516.
 It was most likely destroyed during the Arab invasion of 717-718.
 A provisional rammed earth church was built in 886 when count Wilfred the Hairy repopulated the area and restored the bishopric.

 In the 10th century, with the Christian border more firmly stablished, the cathedral was rebuilt, this time of stone, and featuring three naves and two accompanying sister churches, devoted to the Saint Mary and Saint Michael.

 The Cathedral of Oliba

 Just a century later the cathedral was rebuilt again by bishop Abat Oliba in a monumental Romanesque style.
 It was consecrated in 1038 by Archbishop Wilfred of Narbonne.
 The bell tower, 46 meters high, was separated from the main building.
 From this period only the bell tower and the crypt have remain today.
 The crypt is notable for displaying preromanesque style capitals that were probably sourced from the 10th century temple.
 In addition, in the Episcopal Museum of Vic, there are some reliefs with figures from the Romanesque portal and capitals from the cloister, of great sculptural quality.

 Two hundred years later, Ramon d'Anglesola wrote a pastoral letter urging the faithful to contribute to the repair of the building.
 The cathedral did not experience a Gothic style reconstruction like most other European cathedrals, but it got its upper cloister, started in 1318, and main alabaster altarpiece, finished by Pere Oller in 1428.
 Both works can still be witnessed today in the building.
 In 1401 Bishop Diego de Heredia added a transept, and in 1585 the door of Saint John opened on its northern side.